 Sebum lubricates the hair and prevents friction damage.
 Sebum is responsible for the moisturization and softness of the skin.
 A decreased production causes dry scalp issues.

-Sebum on the hair prevents the moisture of the hair from escaping through the cuticles.
+The sebaceous glands that secrete sebum on the hair prevents the moisture of the hair from escaping through the cuticles.
 It also does not allow excessive moisture from the air to enter the hair.
 Thus, it keeps the moisture content of the hair balanced.

 Sebum transports vitamin E over the skin.
 Vitamin E prevents free radical damage by protecting against UV damage caused due to sun rays.